-Part 2 covers the third and fourth weeks of our birding expedition in Qinghai.
-The third week, 11-17 July, took place entirely within Yushu Prefecture and featured the arrival of Beijing-based Swedish birder Jan-Erik Nilsén.
-The highlight of our two-month trip occurred in Week 3, when we found Tibetan Lynx (photo above).
+This post covers the third and fourth weeks of our two-month birding expedition in Qinghai.
+The third week, 11–17 July, took place entirely within Yushu Prefecture and featured the arrival of Beijing-based Swedish birder Jan-Erik Nilsén.
+The highlight of this segment, and indeed of the entire expedition, occurred in Week 3, when we found Tibetan Lynx (above).
 We noted 93 bird species, discovered new birding sites, immersed ourselves in Tibetan Buddhist culture, and saw evidence of attacks by Brown Bear.

 X308, A LITTLE-KNOWN, BIRDY ROAD

 Jan-Erik, Elaine Du, and I spent 12–13 July exploring a scenic and birdy 85-km (53-mi.) stretch of County Road 308 (X308).
 The route starts at the junction on the G214 15 km south of Yushu-Jiegu; the junction is at 32.869631, 97.070772.
 The route ends at Xiao Sumang Xiang near the Qinghai-Tibet border.
 The midpoint is Dagela Pass, elev.
 4752 m (15,590 ft.), which divides the Yangtze and Mekong watersheds.
 On either side of the pass is scrub more pristine than any I have seen in Qinghai.
 In many places, the scrub covers entire slopes, from the tree line hundreds of meters above to the X308 on the valley floor.

 Our X308 route is a good place to find Tibetan Partridge.
 We noted 28 without really searching.
 In one dreamlike scene, a pair of Tibetan Partridge were feeding at dusk with a Woolly Hare.